suraj1124/gitprcticeforclassroom/README.md

 hi again i have started my pratis

-and my h=name is mohit
+and my h=name is mohit heloo